EMC opens EMC Labs in Israel

 The company did not provide financial details.

-EMC Labs in Israel will primarily be research oriented and will operate without any product, organisational or regional EMC constrictions, EMC said on Wednesday.
+EMC Labs in Israel will primarily be research oriented and will operate without any product, organizational or regional EMC constrictions, EMC said on Wednesday.

 Its research activities will focus on next-generation technology that EMC says it must develop to address the challenges and opportunities in the world of information technology.

-The first project at EMC Labs in Israel will focus on learning storage behaviour in order to foresee the storage needs of various systems and optimise storage performance.
+The first project at EMC Labs in Israel will focus on learning storage behavior in order to foresee the storage needs of various systems and optimize storage performance.
 It will use machine learning methods and big data analytics and data mining tools.